"Let each of you, look not only to his own interests, but also to the interest of others" - Philippians 2:4

 Typical subjects include English, Math, Sports, Science, History, Music and Social Studies.
 Depending on the school in which volunteers are placed, students can range in age from 3 to 20 years old.
-Schools in Uganda run for three terms per year and the Teaching project will not operate during the school holiday periods.
-The school holidays for 2016 are as follows: 26 April to 18 May, 9 August to 7 September, 6 December to 1 February.
-During these periods, volunteers will switch to another available project.
+Schools in Uganda run for three terms per year.
+During any school holidays, volunteers will switch to another available project.
 Opportunities to engage sports, technology, business, management, and agriculture education are available.

 As volunteers work with the support of Wings of Hope Ministries local team and placement staff, they do not need to be qualified or experienced teachers to participate.
 We get daily debriefs while on the field and give you enough information to make knowledgeable decision.
 However, we encourage volunteers to come prepared by completing some relevant training.

 Our Medical and Health volunteer projects provide international volunteers of different experience levels with the opportunity to work alongside local healthcare professionals and/or teach healthcare education to local communities.
 Based on volunteers’ current medical qualifications and where they choose to volunteer, volunteers are placed in a range of settings - clinics, hospitals, hospice care, hygiene and public health campaigns, special needs facilities and home care.
 Work and independence in Medical projects depend on volunteers’ specific experience and qualification levels.